Rohithkvsp/Form-N-Fun/README.md

 <b>Note:</b>

-I build it for all the Devices but I tested it only on NEXUS 5X.
+I build it for all the Devices but I tested it only on NEXUS 5X and Google Pixel XL.

 <b>APP_ABI := arm64-v8a armeabi armeabi-v7a mips mips64 x86 x86_64</b>